tonihintikka/gymbuddypwa/README.md

 4. **Iterative Rule Refinement**: Cursor rules were refined through experience to focus on patterns and principles rather than detailed implementations, improving overall development efficiency.

 This project demonstrates how agent-based development with multiple AI models can dramatically accelerate application development without sacrificing quality.

+### Recent Improvements

+#### Bug Fixes & Enhancements
+- **Empty Workout to Program Conversion**: Fixed a race condition where exercises weren't being saved when converting empty workouts to program templates
+- **Program Creation Logic**: Enhanced the `createProgram` function to return the created program object for more reliable program management
+- **Code Quality**: Improved TypeScript type safety and removed unused imports for cleaner codebase
+- **Development Workflow**: Established proper branching strategy with development and main branches for stable releases

 ## License